 Initially I respected the call by my local Governor in Connecticut to protect our fellow citizens.
 Deep down I thought it was a little foolish to mandate masks, but love all people and thought I would wear one to help others feel safer.
 Then, I started digging a little further into the scientific literature.
-I have discovered that masks are neither safe nor effective.
+I have discovered that asymptomatic carriers pose no threat of contagion, and masks are neither safe nor effective.
 So, as schools prepare to create policies for children returning to school in the fall, we must keep these things in mind.

 Masks are Ineffective and Risky, So Stop Calling Us Selfish

-In the British Medical Journal 2015, “Over three times, the risk of contracting influenza-like illness if a cloth mask is used versus no mask at all.”
+In the British Medical Journal 2015, “the risk of contracting influenza-like illness if a cloth mask is used versus no mask at all.”
 Contaminated masks and masks holding moisture and pathogen retention can increase the risk of infection.

 A 2016 study in the Journal of Exposure Science & Environmental Epidemiology found 97% of particles penetrated cloth masks, and 44% of particles penetrated medical masks.
 They reported that cloth masks are only marginally beneficial in protecting individuals from particles less than 2.5 micrometers.
 As referenced in the New England Journal of Medicine, the size of Coronavirus particles varied between 0.06 micrometers and 0.14 micrometers.